The Mad River Vocal Arts Festival: October 8 & 9, 2017

 Wright State University Reeds Festival: November 17, 2018

 The Wright State University Reeds Festival is an event that brings together clarinet, bassoon, and oboe players from throughout Ohio, Kentucky, and Indiana.
 The festival is a full day of new ideas and exchanges of knowledge geared towards the needs and interests of high school students, private studio teachers, and amateur double reed players.

 Saxophone Festival: December 8, 2018

 The first annual Saxophone Quartet Festival was hosted at Wright State University in 2005.
 The festival was such a success that it has become a much-anticipated ANNUAL event and continues to evolve with expanding opportunities for participants!
 Register now!

 The Wright State University School of Music Low Brass Studios under the leadership of Dr. Gretchen McNamara and Mr. Steve Darling are excited to be hosting another festival for low brass musicians from our region again this year.
 Each January we bring to you world-renowned guest artists and clinicians for a day of music making, master classes and performances.

 We are pleased to announce the 19th Annual WSU/Tri-State Honor Band Festival, sponsored and hosted by Wright State University, School of Music on our campus in Dayton, Ohio.
 A remarkable musical event, this festival brings together superb high school musicians from across the Tri-State region of Ohio, Kentucky, and Indiana - to create one of the region's most exceptional and musically rewarding high school honor band experiences!

-The Wright State University School of Music is proud to host its fifth annual Summer String Camp for junior high and high school students.
+The Wright State University School of Music is proud to host its sixth annual Summer String Camp for junior high and high school students.

 Questions?
 Contact Dr. Franklin Cox at email@example.com